barsoom/devbook/tracks/README.md

 ## The small tasks team and the small tasks wishlist

 The small tasks team works on things in the small tasks wishlist.

+If a task turns out not to be small (as defined above), they put it in the "bring to planning" list on the Hat Trello board.

 Everyone (including non-devs) helps keep this list in a reasonable order; it will likely grow faster than it shrinks.